The Pros & Cons of Living a Childfree Lifestyle: What It’s Really Like

 In our 50s Do We Regret This Decision?

 I truly believe that you can live a very fulfilled life without children.
 It is truly a personal decision whether it is due to the ability to have children or not.
 You can’t second guess that decision.
 It’s not that your life is better or worse than other’s lives, it is just different.
 Different is OK.
+You can check out my post on how and when I knew this lifestyle was right for me.

 Whether you are contemplating this decision or you know someone who is.
 I hope that this perspective provides you with some “food for thought”.
 We all have visions of what we would like our lives to look like, sometimes we just have to make some adjustments and roll with our decisions.